 Patch files are numbered, and they are listed in order, lower numbers first.
 A single patch may have various versions, which means that the patch has been updated.

-These instructions are for Allegro CL 9.0.
+These instructions are for Allegro CL 9.0 or later.
 In most cases they also apply to earlier releases.
 Users should check below for additional information.

 There are two steps to getting patches:

 The first can be done with various tools with Allegro CL itself and also with external programs.
 The second must be done with an external program while no Allegro CL image is running.

 On platforms which support Allegro CL SMP, you must download patches for the SMP images separately from the non-SMP images.
 That is, follow the instructions in this document twice, once for non-SMP and once for SMP.

 If you use the IDE (available on Windows, Linux, and non-SMP Mac), you can examine available patches and download all or some of them using the Download Patches dialog, displayed with the Install/New Patches menu item.
 You can use that dialog to download the patches.
 (There may be cases where the dialog does not work, because of firewalls or needing to use proxies.
 If that is the case, see Other Downloading Tools below.)

 Updating images: you (typically) must rebuild images after patches are downloaded.
 This cannot be done within Allegro CL.
 Exit Allegro CL and follow the instructions in the Rebuilding Images section below.